jwillmer/jekyllDecent/_pages/about.md

 If you like this theme and like to show your appreciation then please leave a star in the GitHub repository - Thank you!

 <a class="github-button" href="https://github.com/jwillmer/jekyllDecent" data-size="large" data-show-count="true" aria-label="Star jwillmer/jekyllDecent on GitHub">jekyllDecent</a>

+I also created an [account at bountysource.com](https://www.bountysource.com/teams/jekylldecent-theme) if you like to buy me a coffee.